lisannevvliet/ethical-food-checker/README.md

 - [ ] Expand the picture when clicked in higher quality.
 - [ ] Auto-reload new products at the bottom of the page.
 - [ ] Keep the product name in place when expanding a lot of ingredients.
+- [ ] Remember the sort options when reloading the page, by storing it in the hash.